Caixin

 BYD

-BYD is a Chinese company mentioned in the article as having raised tens of billions of yuan through a single private placement in the Hong Kong stock market.
-This highlights how a rising stock market can facilitate a company's financing and investment capabilities.
+BYD is mentioned as one of the companies, along with Xiaomi Corp., that have successfully raised tens of billions of yuan in single private placements through the active Hong Kong stock market.
+This indicates BYD's ability to leverage a rising stock market for financing and investment.

 Xiaomi Corp.